cran-task-views/MixedModels/MixedModels.md

 *Mixed* (or *mixed-effect*) *models* are a broad class of statistical models used to analyze data where observations can be assigned *a priori* to discrete groups, and where the parameters describing the differences between groups are treated as random (or *latent*) variables.
 They are one category of *multilevel*, or *hierarchical* models; *longitudinal* data are often analyzed in this framework.
 In econometrics, longitudinal or cross-sectional time series data are often referred to as *panel data* and are sometimes fitted with mixed models.
 Mixed models can be fitted in either frequentist or Bayesian frameworks.

 This task view only includes models that incorporate *continuous* (usually although not always Gaussian) latent variables.
 This excludes packages that handle hidden Markov models, latent Markov models, and finite (discrete) mixture models (some of these are covered by the `r view("Cluster")` task view).
 Dynamic linear models and other state-space models that do not incorporate a discrete grouping variable are also excluded (some of these are covered by the `r view("TimeSeries")` task view).
-Bioinformatic applications of [mixed models hosted on Bioconductor](https://bioconductor.org/help/search/index.html?q="mixed+models"/) are excluded as well.
+Bioinformatic applications of [mixed models hosted on Bioconductor](https://bioconductor.org/help/search/index.html?q="mixed+models"/) are mostly excluded as well.

 ### Basic model fitting